riyanshibohra/DataLens/README.md

 - **Data Processing**: Tools for loading, cleaning, and analyzing data
 - **Chart Generation**: Functions to create various types of charts based on data
-- **Agent**: LangChain-based agent that can understand requests and use appropriate tools
+- **Agent**: LangChain-based agent that can understand requests and utilize appropriate tools
 - **Tools**: Custom tools for data manipulation, chart creation, and analysis

-## Future Improvements

-- Support for more chart types
-- Enhanced data preprocessing capabilities
-- Improved natural language understanding
-- Integration with more data sources